musamaj/LeetCode-Swift/HauntedRooms.md

 ## Haunted Rooms

+The "Leaked LeetCode Questions" series often features a scenario where CodeBots have moved into a new building with rooms of varying costs, including some free rooms.
+However, there's a rumor that the free rooms are haunted, so the CodeBots are unwilling to stay in them.
+This scenario is used to explore problem-solving strategies in a coding context

 Here's the Swift version of the JavaScript function matrixElementsSum.
 This function calculates the sum of values in a 2D matrix where any element below a 0 is also considered 0 (like in a haunted house floor plan problem).

 ```swift